Learning the Sonnet

 Here are additional sonnets that can show you the possibilities and potentials of various sonnet forms:

 Poet Rachel Richardson was born and raised in Berkeley, California.
-She earned a BA at Dartmouth College, an MFA at the University of Michigan, and an MA in folklore at the University of North Carolina.
-The author of the poetry collections Copperhead (2011) and Hundred-Year Wave (2016), Richardson’s poetry investigates the disjunctions of remembered and...
+She is the author of the poetry collections Copperhead (2011) and Hundred-Year Wave (2016).
+Her poetry investigates the disjunctions of remembered and recorded history.
+Discussing the overlap between her method of poetic composition and her graduate studies in ethnography, Richardson has noted, “There’s...